AdobeDocs/experience-manager-release-information.ko-KR/help/aem-forms-releases.md

 >[!NOTE]
 >
 >AEM [!DNL Forms] regularly releases patches or quick fixes to address bugs and to improve the usability and performance of the software.
 If you are encountering an issue with using AEM [!DNL Forms], it is possible that it is already addressed through a patch or Quick Fixes.
-For details about the available Quick Fixes, see [Adobe Experience Manager 6.2 hot fixes.](https://helpx.adobe.com/experience-manager/kb/aem62-available-hotfixes.html)
 -->

 ## 기억해야 할 사항 {#things-to-remember}